 When forming the patty, keep away from overworking the mixture and use chilled meat.

-Working with chilled meat will assist hold you from overworking it.
-“When forming the patty, the less warm the beef is, the less difficult it’s far to paintings with, and the patties live collectively higher,” Chandler said.
-“I need the beef like bread a bit to paste it together; then I form it right into a ball before flattening it right into a patty the use of my fingers to preserve the quality of the edges and easy.”
+Working with chilled meat will help you from overworking it.
+“When forming the patty, the less warm the beef is, the less difficult it is to paint with, and the patties live collectively higher,” Chandler said.
+“I need the beef like bread a bit to paste it together; then I form it right into a ball before flattening it right into a patty with the use of my fingers to preserve the quality of the edges and ease.”

 Don’t season the red meat before you shape the patties.